About Dr. Gary Moore, Dentist in Colorado Springs

 Technology Could be Beneficial to Dental Practices

 OralEyes has been tested by Dr. Moore of Stetson Hill Dental, with results that prove this technology could be beneficial to dental practices everywhere.
-The testing has involved patients who have issues with their teeth, who then send images directly to Dr. Stetson.
-From there, Dr. Stetson can evaluate the severity of the issue, while also giving a timeline as to having it seen to.
+The testing has involved patients who have issues with their teeth, who then send images directly to Dr. Moore.
+From there, Dr. Moore can evaluate the severity of the issue, while also giving a timeline as to having it seen to.
 The only thing that is required on behalf of the patient is an image and a description regarding the problems that they may be experiencing, such as broken, damaged, loose, cracked, crooked or diseased teeth.

 This process will drastically cut down on the time that it takes to get an evaluation from a dentist, saving time for both the dentist and the patient.
 It can also cut down on fees associated with visiting the dentist, not to mention resolving issues that could be even more severe then originally expected.